Vickie Sutton: Life

-Sutton grew up in Lenoir, North Carolina and she is a member of the Lumbee Indian Tribe in North Carolina.
+Sutton grew up in Lenoir, North Carolina, and she is a member of the Lumbee Indian Tribe in North Carolina.
 She was Miss North Carolina USA in 1977 (under the pseudonym Vikki Verbyla).

-She received her Master's degree in Public Administration from Old Dominion University.
-She received her Ph.D. in Environmental Sciences at the University of Texas at Dallas while working as a Legal Assistant in Dallas, Texas.
+She received her master's degree in public administration from Old Dominion University.
+She received her Ph.D. in environmental sciences at the University of Texas at Dallas while working as a legal assistant in Dallas, Texas.

-After her Ph.D. she worked at the U.S. Environmental Protection Agency (U.S. EPA) headquarters in Washington D.C. as Special Assistant to J. Clarence Davies, the Assistant Administrator for Policy, Planning and Evaluation.
-Climate change was the environmental issue rising to the top of the White House's agenda at the time, which led to Sutton taking a position at the Office of Science and Technology Policy (OSTP) as the U.S. EPA Liaison.
-She eventually left EPA to work for OSTP on the climate change framework convention meetings led by OSTP and the State Department as Senior Policy Analyst.
+After her Ph.D. she worked at the U.S. Environmental Protection Agency (U.S. EPA) headquarters in Washington, D.C. as special assistant to J. Clarence Davies, the assistant administrator for policy, planning and evaluation.
+Climate change was the environmental issue rising to the top of the White House's agenda at the time, which led to Sutton taking a position at the Office of Science and Technology Policy (OSTP) as the U.S. EPA liaison.
+She eventually left EPA to work for OSTP on the climate change framework convention meetings led by OSTP and the State Department as senior policy analyst.

-She rose to be Assistant Director of FCCSET, which is now called the National Science and Technology Council, coordinating more than 2,000 federal scientists in research programs focusing on climate change, high performance computing and communications, biotechnology and advanced materials (later nanotechnology).
-She oversaw the President's Council of Advisors on Science and Technology, organizing monthly meetings with the President of the United States.
+She rose to be assistant director of FCCSET, which is now called the National Science and Technology Council, coordinating more than 2,000 federal scientists in research programs focusing on climate change, high performance computing and communications, biotechnology and advanced materials (later nanotechnology).
+She oversaw the President's Council of Advisors on Science and Technology, organizing monthly meetings with the president of the United States.

 Sutton pursued a J.D. degree at American University, Washington College of Law, magna cum laude in 1999.
 During her time in law school, she interned in the U.S. Department of Justice, Environment and Natural Resources, Indian Resources Section in 1996 and in the U.S. Court of Appeals for the Federal Circuit, for Judge Plager.

 Vickie Sutton started her tenure-track career in fall 1999 at Texas Tech University School of Law.

 Sutton was the first woman to run for U.S. Congress in the 2003 Texas's 19th Congressional District special election.

-In 2004, she was a Visiting Lecturer at the Yale Law School and the Yale School of Public Health.
+In 2004, she was a visiting lecturer at the Yale Law School and the Yale School of Public Health.
 In 2005, became the co-PI with the Centers of Excellence for Biodefence and Emerging Infectious Diseases.
 At that time, she established the first journal of law in the field of Law, Policy and Biodefence.

-In 2005, Sutton became a founding member of the National Congress of American Indians, Policy Advisory Board to the NCAI Policy Center, positioning the Native American community to act and lead on policy issues affecting Indigenous communities in the United States.
+In 2005, Sutton joined the Policy Advisory Board of the National Congress of American Indians.

-In 2005, Vickie Sutton served as the first Chief Counsel (2005-2007) for the Research and Innovative Technology Administration (RITA) of U.S. Department of Transportation.
-She served as the Co-Chair for the U.S. DOT Climate Change Council and as the U.S. DOT representative to the U.S. Coral Reef Task Force.
+In 2005, Vickie Sutton served as the first chief counsel (2005-2007) for the Research and Innovative Technology Administration (RITA) of U.S. Department of Transportation.
+She served as the co-chair for the U.S. DOT Climate Change Council and as the U.S. DOT representative to the U.S. Coral Reef Task Force.